Parks, Recreation, and Open Space (PROS) Plan

 At least part of this oversight can be rectified.
 The south end of the parking area should be returned to the park in the form of a rain garden on the west end of the area and a native wildflower meadow on the east end.
 This would solve the problem of the parking area flooding every winter and improve the quality of water that flows into downtown's most polluted stream.
 Additionally, at least part of the original agreement would be satisfied by returning the parking lot to valuable park land.
 Both the rain garden and the wildflower meadow would provide valuable education for properly owners to see what can be done in a rain garden and maybe turning grass only walked on when mowed into native wildflower meadows for our pollinators.

-rmoore over 2 years ago
+rmoore about 3 years ago

 Reading through the past comments it is amazing how much time has passed, including the accessible playground at Mercerdale Park and Luther Burbank waterfront remodel, both good projects, and good learning lessons for the sensitive process of developing our parks, in part because both began because they were necessary, not discretionary.